-This post is by Michael Anderson the CEO and co-founder of Etail Solutions, a SaaS sales and supply chain management platform.
+This post is by Michael Anderson of Etail Solutions.

 The dropshipping business model is tough and it can be a difficult one to make profitable.
 Despite getting wholesale pricing, your product costs are likely to be the same as many other sellers, if not more.

 In addition, suppliers will charge a per-order fee ranging from $2 to $10 for storage, shipping and handling.
 By the time these costs have been factored in, sellers all too often find themselves in uncompetitive positions, very close to being unprofitable.